tz-ash/SarthakManager/README.md

 Originally a Marie fork, Newbie Mnanager evolved further and was built to be more robust.

-Can be found on telegram as [Newbie Manager](https://t.me/newbiemanager_bot).
+Can be found on telegram as [Sarthak Manager](https://t.me/sarthakmanager_bot).

-The Support group can be reached out to at our [SupprtChat](https://t.me/newbiebots), where you can ask for help about MrHackfreaksRobot,discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at our [Support Chat](https://t.me/sarthak_support), where you can ask for help about Sarthak Manager,discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 # Required Info